 - Place the eggs near or underneath a female inside a nest

 - The female will intuitively roll the eggs in her nest or place them under her body.

 - Eggs will incubate as they’ll receive heat from the hen.

 - The substitute mother will adopt the hatchlings.

-There is a chance the mother will reject the eggs, and this may be for the same reason that the original mother abandoned them or for the new mother’s own reasons.
+There’s a chance the mother will reject the eggs, which may be for the same reason the original mother abandoned them or for the new mother’s reasons.

 You can incubate the eggs yourself manually.
 This method requires only a few household items:

 - Get a clean, medium-sized towel and place it in a cardboard box.

 - Place the eggs in the middle of the towel and fold the towel around the eggs.